 '''

+public

 javax.realtime.AbsoluteTime add(long millis, int nanos,

 AbsoluteTime dest)

 throws ArithmeticException

-'''

-millis The number of milliseconds to be added to this.

-dest When dest is not null, the result is placed there and returned.
+Parameters millis The number of milliseconds to be added to this. nanos The number of nanoseconds to be added to this. dest When dest is not null, the result is placed there and returned.
 Otherwise, a new object is allocated for the result.